goldli/ScyllaHideDetector/README.md

-# ScyllaHide Detector V2
+# ScyllaHide Detector
 Allows you to find the use of ScyllaHide, if your program will debug and *restore bytes*.

-Check `hide` branch if u need hidden code usage.
+Check `hide` branch if you need hidden code usage.

 ## TODO
 - [ ] support x86